roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 Duration: 30

 ### Create a Cloud Storage Bucket for Your Application
-Choose a bucket name; it has to be globally unique in all of Google Cloud Storage.
+Choose a bucket name; it has to be globally unique in all of Cloud Storage.

 Substitue in that name in the following command to create your bucket:
 ``` bash